ritaturk/xenko-docs/manual/getting-started/create-project.md

  5. Click **OK**.

 A new game is created and opened in the **Game Studio**.

->**Note:** An empty package can also be created to share assets and source code between projects.
-A package is a library of components, such as assets and scripts.
-A package is not an executable file like a game, but a container of files that can be shared among various projects along with its components.

 Your project is now ready.
-For more information on how to create a project in game studio, see [Game Studio](xenko-studio.md).
+For more information on how to continue to add content to your project in game studio, see [Game Studio](xenko-studio.md).